mts/custom-calendar/README.md

 - Atomic Design

-  `Fashion` component is built using [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/) patterns to promote `reusability` and `scalability` with a `clearly defined component structure`.
+  `Custom Calendar` component is built using [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/) patterns to promote `reusability` and `scalability` with a `clearly defined component structure`.

   Components are built from small to big in terms of complexity.
 Atoms are built to form molecules, molecules to form a single `Calendar` organism.